 Your university may also be able to help you secure an internship, and German companies will appreciate the direct approach - send speculative applications, or use social media to start networking.

-As an EU/EEA citizen you won't need a visa or permit to work and live in Germany.
+For EU/EEA citizens, you won't need a visa or permit to work and live in Germany.
 However, you'll need to register your residence at your local registration office within three months of your arrival - to do this you'll need a valid passport and proof of your residency (such as a rental contract).

 Coming from all other countries, including the UK, it's likely you'll need to obtain a visa or residence permit to make the move to Germany.
 Visit the Federal Foreign Office - Visa information to find out more about your exact entry requirements.
 Those from the UK can get more information from the German Embassy in London.

 While the majority of the German workforce has a strong grasp of English, being able to speak a decent level of German is essential for securing a job and living comfortably in Germany.

 This is not enforceable by law and there's no compulsory proficiency test to take.
 While you'll need fluency in German to hold some positions, such as within the healthcare sector, for others your employer will decide whether your proficiency is sufficient for the role.